vs98108/mini-project-5/README.md

 🔗 GitHub Repository:
 https://github.com/vs98108/mini-project-5

-1️⃣ Problem Description & Motivation
+📌 1.
+Problem Description & Motivation

-Forest fires cause severe environmental, economic, and human damage.
-Early detection of both fire and smoke is critical for preventing large-scale disasters.
+Forest fires cause severe environmental destruction, economic loss, and risk to human life.
+Early detection of both fire and smoke is essential for preventing large-scale disasters.

 This project develops a Convolutional Neural Network (CNN) from scratch to classify forest-related images into three categories: